Raenar4k/Simple15/README.md

 https://github.com/jarrodrobins/SimpleViewPagerIndicator

 ### License
+Simple 15

-   Copyright 2015 Ilia Voitcekhovskii
+Copyright (C) 2015  Ilia Voitcekhovskii

-   Licensed under the Apache License, Version 2.0 (the "License");
-   you may not use this file except in compliance with the License.
-   You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0
+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.